superterrific/omnisurface-stars/src/won-all-three.md

 title: 'Won on All Three Surfaces'
 layout: 'layouts/three.html'
 ---
-The following is a list of horses who have won on dirt, synthetic and turf surfaces between 2004-2011.
-This list is by no means complete!
+The following is an incomplete list of horses who have won on dirt, synthetic and turf surfaces between 2004-2011.

 View the full pedigree for each horse at [Pedigree Query](http://pedigreequery.com/) by clicking name of the horse.